Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A picnic area with shelters is located along the shoreline of the Missouri river.
 Shelters may be reserved for a through the park reservation system.

-Camping is very popular at Wilson Island with 125 well-shaded, spacious campsites.
-A modern camp area offers showers, flush toilets, 80 electric camp sites, and two large youth group camping areas.
+Camping is very popular at Wilson Island with 127 well-shaded, spacious campsites.
+A modern camp area offers showers, flush toilets, electric camp sites, and two large youth group camping areas.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 Firewood may be purchased in the campground.
 A playground is located in the campground.

 Approximately five miles of trails are used for hiking, snowmobiling, cross-country skiing and mountain biking.